spacebeam/research/web/spacebeam.org/content/updates/howto-train.md

 ## Coroutine patterns

-### Calling blocing functions
+### Calling blocking functions

-The simplest way to call a blocking function from a coroutine is to use `IOLoop.run_in_executor`, which returns `Futures` that are compatible with coroutines:
+The simplest way to call a blocking function from a coroutine is to use `IOLoop.run_in_executor`, which returns `Futures` that are compatible:

 ```
 :::python